Posted November 21, 2017

 Employers will need to return excess contributions to active members, inactive members, retirees, and beneficiaries/estates of members who died.
 PSPRS will provide last known addresses for retirees and may be able to help find contact information in cases where the member has died.
 In situations where a member transferred to another employer, all their contributions were transferred to the new employer where the new employer will be responsible for processing the return of all excess contributions.

 WHAT: Affected members are eligible to receive a return of the excess contributions plus interest.
-Since the interest rate has not yet been determined by the courts, only the contributions can be refunded at this time.
+Since the interest rate was determined by the courts in July (EORP) and November (PSPRS), employers were encouraged to return excess contributions in June, then make interest payments once those amounts were known.
 The excess contributions are considered wages so will be reported on a Form W-2 and should only be subject to federal and state withholding.
 They should not be subject to FICA taxes since FICA should have been taken out when the contributions were originally deducted from member paychecks.

-Once interest amounts are determined, employers will have to make those payments as well.
+Interest amounts for EORP have been determined, and interest amounts for PSPRS are being calculated.
+Employers will have to make those payments as well.
 Interest is not considered wages, but is taxable income reported on a Form 1099-INT.
 Employers should report the interest amount on Line 1 of the 1099-INT.
 Members may request that federal taxes not be withheld from the interest portion by submitting a Form W-9 to the employer.
 According to the instructions for Box 4 of the Form 1099-INT, if a recipient does not furnish its TIN to the employer in the manner required, you must backup withhold at 28%.

 Unfortunately, because the interest payments are not considered wages, they cannot be deferred and must be paid directly to the employee.